alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 So this little project is perhaps not worth the hassle, at least globally.

-Can we do better?
-How about lining the Sahara with mirrors?
-What about other deserts?
-Maintenance would be horrible!

-But what we can do is install reflective roofs on crops that are sensitive to heat.

 ### 💊 Side Effects

 The nice part of this project is that infrared mirrors on roofs